learn-co-curriculum/dsc-strings-floats-ints-lab/README.md

 ```

 > **Reminder:** *to **run** the code in a jupyter notebook, press shift + enter after selecting the cell you would like to run.*

-> **Note:** In future labs, Learn will check our code to ensure that we did it correctly.
-But for our first lab, this works fine.

 To get our output to match the comment we can use the `upper()` method as shown here: